 - 4.5.1 Job evaluation is a systematic way of determining the value of a job in relation to other jobs within an organisation.
 It provides a means of systematic comparison of jobs to assess their relative worth for the purpose of establishing an equitable and justifiable pay structure. - 4.5.2 In 2013 the Council established a Collective Agreement in respect of Single Status for all NJC employees in terms of Pay & Grading and Terms & Conditions.
-Our Equality Impact Assessment (EIA) process has been used throughout the process and will continue to be used in the future.
+Our Equality Impact Assessment (EIA) process has been used throughout the process and will continue to be used in future with an EIA being conducted every 3 years.
 The Council, as it is bound to do, engaged an independent assessor to confirm the integrity of our new pay and grading system and this external expertise was provided by NothgateArniso.
+The last EIA to be undertaken was in September 2016.